ubemacapuno/fifo-buddy-app/README.md

 **Back-End:** Node/Express, MongoDB

-Currently, the Front-End is EJS, and back-end is Node/Express, MongoDB/Mongoose.
-I will add more details as the project progresses!
+Currently, the Front-End is EJS to make this project a minimal viable product.
+I will plan to refactor using React at a later time, and will update the repo accordingly.